Bookmark Manager

 }

-This gives an insight into the implmentation of the feature.
-I'll need a HTML parser that allows me fetch the details needed in the frontend, which are:
+The test gives an insight into the implementation of the feature.
+I'll need a HTML parser that allows me walk through the HTML tree with ease.
+I found GoQuery, a library built on top of the net/html library, to handle the HTML parsing:

 Install GoQuery